matthewleach/enki-web/web/formatting-text-elements/editing-s-del-ins.md

 The `cite` attribute is used to specify the URL which explains the change.

-The `datetime` attribute is used to indicate the time of the change and the date has to be properly specified(YYMMDD) otherwise it won't parse properly and the element won't have a time stamp.
+The `datetime` attribute is used to indicate the time of the change and the date has to be properly specified (YYMMDD), otherwise it won't parse properly and the element won't have a time stamp.

 The `<del>` element is usually rendered with strikethrough text, whereas the `<ins>` is usually rendered with underlined text.

-Nevertheless, how these elements are rendered depends on the browser.

 ```
 <del><p>Old Text</p></del>